TimothyADavis/GAStimator/README.md

 Implementation of a Python MCMC gibbs-sampler with adaptive stepping

 ### Install
-You can install GAStimator using the standard
-    `pip install gastimator`
+You can install GAStimator with `pip install gastimator`

 It requires the modules numpy, matplotlib and progress